Quackit Logo

 SQL Server - Create a Login

-Note that this tutorial was written for those using the 2000 edition of SQL Server (SQL Server 2000).
-For later versions of SQL Server, check out the SQL Server 2008 tutorial.
+Note that this tutorial uses the 2000 edition of SQL Server (SQL Server 2000).

 In the previous lesson about SQL Server security, we learned that SQL Server allows for the creation of different logins for different users.
 These logins can be assigned to any number of roles, depending on the access that user is entitled to.